-Only had few hours before my flight so took the train up to Cinelandia in the centre and walked about 10 minutes to Lapa.
+On my last day I only had a few hours before my flight so I took the train up to Cinelandia in the centre and walked about 10 minutes to Lapa.

 Lapa is one of the oldest neighbourhoods and has as old Roman style aqueduct running through it dating from before 1750.
 It no longer holds water but instead carries the ‘bonde’, an old tram which would have been a fun ride if I’d had more time.